 3. Press “mute” on the outside world

 It’s a noisy world out there.
-That’s why there’s such a thing as noise-cancelling windows, sound blocking inserts and other high tech solutions that help keep the noisy outside from creeping into your workplace.
+That’s why there’s such a thing as noise-canceling windows, sound-blocking inserts and other high-tech solutions that help keep the noise outside from creeping into your workplace.
 Sometimes that great downtown office has a front-row seat to the not-so-great downtown traffic.
 There’s nothing like a midtown bus or a pack of firetrucks to ruin a perfectly good conference call.

 4. Cover your ears and crank it up